-The University is committed to achieving the most appropriate culture and environment in which staff, students and visitors understand and embrace the principles of inclusivity and where employees are engaged and feel positive about their role in the University.
-Crucial to the University's success is a healthy employee relations climate and employee engagement is high.
-Our 2021 professional development and staff engagement survey indicates that 91.8 per cent of staff are proud to work for the University; 95.9 per cent are engaged with their work; and 97.5 per cent understand how their role contributes to the success of the University.
+The University is committed to ensuring a culture in which staff, students and visitors understand and embrace the principles of inclusivity and where employees are fully engaged and positive about their role in the University.
+Crucial to the University's success is a healthy employee relations climate and employee engagement remains high.
+Our 2022 professional development and staff engagement survey generated a 5% increase in responses, with 157 staff contributing and offering over 230 comments and observations.
+The survey identified that 90% of respondents are proud to work for the University; 94% are engaged with their work; and 93.5% understand how their role contributes to the success of the University.
+Staff engagement will be further informed by a series of targeted and more refined surveys throughout the forthcoming academic year.